 If my cloud provider credentials were compromised, what could a criminal do with them?

-If someone had access to the provider credentials stored in HPE Consumption Analytics Portal they would have access to your usage and billing data.
+If someone had access to the provider credentials stored in HPE Consumption Analytics platform they would have access to your usage and billing data.
 This does not include any payment information such as a credit card number.

-If you have configured HPE Consumption Analytics Portal to purchase, sell, and modify reserved instances (RIs) for you, and have granted the corresponding permissions in your Amazon Web Services accounts, then the person in possession of your credentials would be able to purchase, sell, and modify RIs using those AWS accounts.
+If you have configured HPE Consumption Analytics platform to purchase, sell, and modify reserved instances (RIs) for you, and have granted the corresponding permissions in your Amazon Web Services accounts, then the person in possession of your credentials would be able to purchase, sell, and modify RIs using those AWS accounts.

 What measures are in place to prevent someone (including a HPE employee) from locking a customer out of its own cloud provider?